Thanks to one of our readers, for this story from Doreen, of Lancashire, England

 I was in limbo - stuck on the bridge between the USA and Canada!

-My daughter had to leave me and the two teen-agers in the Customs Office at the border, drive the hour back to London to get my passport, then hurry back to pick us all up.
+My daughter had to leave me and the two teen-agers in the Customs Office at the border, drive over an hour back to St Thomas to get my passport, then hurry back to pick us all up.

-We were then able to pass through the border into Michigan and spend what was left of the day, shopping.
+Once my daughter returned we were then able to pass through the border into Port Huron, Michigan and spend what was left of the day, shopping for bargains

-I have been to the USA several times since on my visits to Canada, but I have always remembered my passport!
+I have been to Canada and the USA several times since my most memorable visit to Canada, but I have always remembered my passport if I was planning to cross the border.

 I hope you enjoy this "story from Doreen" - I have enjoyed telling it!